- Washington & Lee University (B.A., 1977)

 William J. Cople, III represents government contractors, pharmaceutical and medical device firms, financial institutions, and commodity firms in complex litigation and trials, including product liability, financial fraud, class actions, antitrust and commercial and government contracts.
 He also represents government contractors and companies in a range of industries in defending False Claims Act and Anti-Kickback statute litigation, government investigations and prosecutions and federal agency enforcement and Congressional investigations involving product marketing.

-For nearly four decades, Mr. Cople has represented government contractors and commercial companies in litigation involving contract disputes and claims, requests for equitable adjustments, bid protests and incurred contract costs in federal and states courts nationwide.
+For nearly four decades, Mr. Cople has represented government contractors and commercial companies in litigation involving contract disputes and claims, requests for equitable adjustments, bid protests and incurred contract costs in federal and state courts nationwide.
 He recently served as lead trial counsel for a major contractor in a five-week trial in Arkansas state court for complex engineering and construction claims arising from a billion dollar chemical plant.
 In an upcoming trial, he will again serve as lead trial counsel in a jury trial scheduled for eight weeks involving nearly $400 million in alleged project delays and cost impact claims between the chemical plant owner and the Firm’s engineering, procurement and construction (EPC) contractor client.

 Mr. Cople represents pharmaceutical, medical device, defense contractor, and other companies in complex litigation and trials involving highly regulated products, including class actions involving radiation claims and medical devices.
 He also handles FDA regulation and enforcement and advises manufacturers on drugs, biologics, devices, vaccines, and food additives including product approval applications, clinical trials, pharmacovigilance, inspections and warning letters, as well as off-label promotion and marketing exclusivity claims.
 As lead trial counsel, Mr. Cople recently secured a defense verdict for the Firm’s client, one of the largest U.S. and international pharmaceutical companies, in a pharmaceutical products liability case in federal court in Raleigh, North Carolina following a seven-day jury trial.
 Earp v.
 Novartis Pharm.
 Corp., No. 5:11-cv-680-D (E.D.N.C.
 May 14, 2014).